Meet Team GiB

 Rosemary has lived in Guildford for 30 years, and has always been a keen gardener.
 Her small town front garden is accessed via a path and provides lots of opportunity for people to chat over the garden gate about plants, flowers, and a many other things!
 Driving to Hammersmith every day for 25 years the garden was hugely relaxing to return to, and she first entered Guildford in Bloom around 8 years ago.
 She joined the committee a couple of years later, and now helps with sponsorship, and has judged a number of categories including schools, front gardens, containers, and in the last few years community and neighbourhood gardens.

 Rosemary says – I am constantly amazed and excited by the gardens and projects in this category, and have been very touched by the welcome extended to the judges.
 To see people working together, having fun, getting to know their neighbours through gardening, and creating the loveliest plant and flower filled spaces is very special.
-The huge enthusiasm of everyone involved, is such a credit to Guildford, and this is reflected in the great support we have from our wonderful sponsors and Guildford Borough Council.
+The huge enthusiasm of everyone involved, is such a credit to Guildford, and this is reflected in the great support we have from our wonderful sponsors.